jentery/mdia200/worksheet2.md

 1. Define the "ritual view of communication" and then explain its importance using *one* example from *Hair Nah*.
 2. Define "optical image" and "perceptual image" in the context of comics and then explain their importance using *one* example from "Translated, From the Japanese."
 3. Define "intermedia" and then explain its importance using *one* example from the course material.
-4. Define "*mise en scène*" and "lighting connotation" in animation and then explain its importance using *one* example from *Biidaaban (The Dawn Comes)*.
+4. Define "*mise en scène*" and "lighting connotation" in animation and then explain their importance using *one* example from *Biidaaban (The Dawn Comes)*.

 ## Section 2 (12 points each)